steven12138/ZhihuDaily2024/docs/1-starter.md

 Now, let's implement these one by one.

-Starting by analyze the Web API for this app. web api is the bridge from the back-end to the front-end (App, web page, etc.)
+Since this is a Flutter tutorial, we will not cover the backend part, we are going to directly use the exist Zhihu's API.
+It has already been completed for you and the documentation has been prepared.
+You just need to refer to it when you use it.

-You can find the API document at here TODO: need url
+You may find the API reference at [🔗Here](https://github.com/RQ527/ZHIHUAPI)